-House Committee on Education and the Workforce
+House Committee on Education and Labor

-Chair: Virginia Foxx (R-NC)

-Ranking Member: Robert "Bobby" Scott (D-VA)
+Chair: Robert "Bobby" Scott (D-VA) Ranking Member: Virginia Foxx (R-NC) Web: http://edlabor.house.gov

-Web: http://edworkforce.house.gov

 The House Committee on Education and the Workforce has jurisdiction over education programs (including early childhood, primary, secondary, and adult education) and programs affecting the labor market, such as pensions, job training, employee benefits, and worker health and safety.
 It oversees the Departments of Education and Labor.